fairbrother-lab/LariatMapper/README.md

 	- **Linear, intron only**: ... only overlaps introns.
 	- **Linear, intergenic or ambiguous**: ... is within either zero genes or multiple overlapping genes.
 2. The read does *NOT* have a valid linear alignment to the genome, and...
-	- **No alignment**: ... no five-prime splice sites map to it.
+	- **No alignment**: ... no 5' splice sites map to it.
-	- **Fivep alignment**: ... at least one five-prime splice site maps to it, but its head and tail alignments don't fit another read class.
+	- **Fivep alignment**: ... at least one 5' splice site maps to it, but its head and tail alignments don't fit another read class.
 	- **Template-switching**: ... contains a reverse-transcriptase template-switching event.
 	- **Circularized intron**: ... .
 	- **In repetitive region**: ... .